 Nope.
-If I do that, I might reach my purpose, but I won't still be happy.
+If I do that, I might reach my purpose, but I won't be happy.

 However, if I spend the rest of my life similar to how I spent my last weekend (enjoying the sun and walking through the forest) I will also miss long-term happiness.
 That's because I won't feel like my life has a purpose.

-Your key to happiness and the purpose of your life need to compliment each other.
+Your key to happiness and the purpose of your life need to complement each other.